Table of contents

-After adding the water, I just reached in the pot and worked the mixture by hand.
+After adding the water, I just reached into the pot and worked the mixture by hand.
 I thought it would be a dry mess, but the small amount of water was amazing.
 It reminded me of the texture needed to build a sand castle that will hold together without slumping.
-It also reminded me of really dry snow that barely works for a snow ball.
+It also reminded me of dry snow, the kind that barely works for a snowball.

-Once mixed, I spread a layer on the bottom of the candy board, divided the pollen patty and put a piece on either side of the wood, and put the rest of the candy on top.
-Then I just tamped it down until firm.
+Once mixed, I spread a layer of sugar on the bottom of the candy board.
+Then I divided the pollen patty in half and put one piece on either side of the wood.
+Next, I spread the rest of the candy on top.
+And finally, I tamped it all down until firm.

-By next morning the thing was hard as a rock.
-I removed the wood from the center and placed the candy on a hive.
-Just above the brood box I added the Imirie shim with the opening in front, then the candy board, then the quilt, then the lid.
+By the next morning, the thing was hard as a rock.
+I removed the wood from the center and placed the candy board on a hive.
+Just above the brood box, I added the Imirie shim with the opening in front, then the candy board, then the quilt, then the lid.

-I always hear stories that honey bees will not go through plastic excluders, so after a few minutes, I lifted the quilt for a quick peek.
+I always hear that honey bees will not go through plastic queen excluders, so after a few minutes, I lifted the quilt for a quick peek.
 The central area was crawling with bees that hadn’t seemed to notice the excluder.
-I think it must be a psychological barrier more than anything: if you have to go through an excluder to do to work, that’s one thing; but going through to feast is something else again.
+I think it must be a psychological barrier more than anything.
+If you have to go through an excluder to do work, that’s one thing; but going through to feast is something else.
 Go figure.

 So that’s where I am on the project.
-I have no results to report, no findings to share.
-But I do feel better having backup food on the hives, especially since our hot and dry summer produced very little in the way of nectar.
+I have no results to report and no findings to share.
+But I do feel better having backup food on the hives, especially since our hot and dry summer produced very little nectar.
 I will keep you posted.

 Honey Bee Suite